bradleemorris/AFL/readme.md

-# AFL repo: workspace for tinkering with predictive models for Australian Football League (footy)
+Repo with predictive models for Australian Football League (footy)